 Saskatchewan’s Co-operatives Act requires that all co-operatives registered in Saskatchewan hold their annual meeting within six months after the end of their fiscal year.

 First, review your Bylaws and Articles of Incorporation, specifically any sections that outline rules about running your AGM.
 Then, contact ISC and request an extension to your annual meeting deadline if required.
+(An extension is currently not necessary at this time due to the Registrar of Co-operative’s Order that suspends the strike off provisions for co-operatives.
+The strike-off suspension will be revisted again at the end of the summer.)

 VIRTUAL AGMs ARE NOW PERMITTED.
 On May 13, 2020, changes were made to the Co-operative Regulations and the New Generation Co-operative Regulations.
 As of this date, and unless it is prohibited by the co-operative’s bylaws or articles of incorporation, an annual general meeting can be held, “... by means of a telephonic, electronic or other communications facility that permits all participants to communicate adequately with each other during the meeting.”